b-leclercq/b-leclercq.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

 While working for the Oswego Township, we were not only able to secure a new home for Township operations, but we were also able to aquire a home for our Kendall County Police to operate and provide services in the Northeast side of the county.
+In doing so, we managed to save tax-payer dollars and improve public safety within the county.